pCloud/pcloud-sdk-swift/README.md

 ```

 ##### UploadTask
 Performs an upload.
 On success produces the metadata of the uploaded file.
-On failure, either an API error or an `NSError` object from the underlying `NSURLSessionTask`.
+On failure, produces a `CallError` value.

 ```swift
 import PCloudSDKSwift